Curtis Winfred Wise, 100, of Kannapolis died Monday October 14th, 2019, at Carteret Health Care in Morehead City, NC.

 Memorials may be made to Kimball Memorial Lutheran Church, 101 Vance Street, Kannapolis, NC 28081.

-To send flowers to Curtis Winfred Wise's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Curtis Winfred Wise, please visit our floral store.